sarajmr/simpletodo/README.md

 ## Notes

 There were definitely few challenges but all the help/documentation available online helps a lot.
-So overall it was lot of on, looking forward to adding additionally features along the way.
+So overall it was lot of fun, looking forward to adding additionally features along the way.

 ## License